 All existing buildings required to be removed for the Project were removed in the first half of 2023, including their foundations; all debris from demolition was removed from the Site to a temporary unauthorised disposal location.
-The Project has committed to relocating the demolition waste to a permanent disposal location, and discussions on this topic are ongoing.
+The Project has relocated the demolition waste to a permanent disposal location.